CoderDojoTC/python/docs/trinket/04-loops.md

 [Run Square With Loop](https://trinket.io/python/6cadd3c046)

 ## Experiments
 Can you make the turtle draw a larger square?
-Hint: change the distnace to be 80.
+Hint: change the distance to be 80.
 How big can you make the square before the turtle goes off the screen?